nebari-dev/nebari-docs/docs/docs/how-tos/nebari-idle-culler.md

     kernel_cull_idle_timeout: 30
 ```

-::: note
+:::note
-Note that once the new configurations are applied and the user pod is left idle, it should take approximately the sum of cull_idle_timeout and cull_inactive_timeout (if both are enabled) plus shutdown_no_activity_timeout for the pod to be terminated.
+Note that once the new configurations are applied and the user pod is left idle, it should take approximately the sum of `max(cull_idle_timeout, cull_inactive_timeout)` (if both are enabled) plus `shutdown_no_activity_timeout` for the pod to be terminated.
 However, these configurations are approximate and may not reflect the exact time that a kernel or terminal will be terminated.
-The exact timing may depend on factors such as server load, network latency, and other system resources.
+The exact timing may depend on factors such as server load, network latency, and other system resources that could lead to a certain amount of variance in the actual termination time.
 :::

 ## Default values